 I said those are 80s -- 1970s.
 We don't use those anymore.
 She said, why?
 I said, because you're telling the employer what you want.
 They don't care... so they got a thousand resumes for that job.
 They don't care what you want.
 They care what they want.
 What am I supposed to do instead?
-She said.
 I said, you have a summary of qualifications.

 You are supposed to take...
 You study...
 You study in a very deep way...
 You study the job description.
 When you study the job description you pull keywords off of the job description and you put on your resume It's called SEO: search engine optimization.
 You have to optimize your resume.
-So if you see skills that you know how to do, you put that right at the top of the resume cuz if you passed the ATS, if you're one of the lucky people that passed the ATS, and then you only have 7 seconds when a human looks at your resume -- seven seconds.
+So, if you see skills that you know how to do, you put that right at the top of the resume because if you passed the ATS, if you're one of the lucky people that passed the ATS, and then you only have 7 seconds when a human looks at your resume -- seven seconds.

 They don't want to read your whole resume to see if you have what they need.
 It's got if you're right on the top of the resume, that's prime real estate.
 She said, oh, okay.
 Well, I'll get to work.
 It said, everything you need, every single thing that you need to learn how to beat ATS, how to format your resume...
 It's all on my website for free.
 Good luck.
-Knock them out.

 By Brian Daniel